billbillbilly/website/content/post/2024-02-13-viewscape/index.md

 vm <- viewscape::visual_magnitude(viewshed, dsm)
 ```

-### 3. Compute viewscape metrics
+### 3. Compute viewscape metrics for multiple viewpoints
-Viewscape metrics are meaningful in understanding the experience of urban landscapes, such as percieved restorativeness and visual walkability.
-I used sample data of this package to demonstrate whole process of computating viewscape metrics for multiple viewpoints.
+Viewscape metrics are meaningful in understanding the experience of urban landscapes, such as perceived restorativeness and visual walkability.
+I used built-in data of this package to demonstrate whole process of computing viewscape metrics for multiple viewpoints.

+First, I loaded in all data needed for the viewscape analysis.
+If you don't have DSM (or DTM), you can use your DTM (or DSM) as DSM (or DTM).

 ```r